-Impacts to visual resources would be less than significant due to operations under Alternative 1 of the Main Cantonment alternatives, the airfield areas on Andersen AFB, and the ammunition storage alternatives at NMS.
+Impacts to visual resources would be less than significant due to operations under Alternative 1 of the Main Cantonment alternatives, the airfield areas on Andersen AFB, and the ammunition storage alternatives at the NMS.
 Significant impacts to visual resources would occur at Route 15 due to operations of either of the Training Range Complex alternatives.

-Proposed mitigation measures include the following:
+Potential mitigation measures include the following:

-- To alleviate the impact on public views, develop and implement a landscape plan focused on retention of mature specimen trees during construction (where possible) and the establishment of a full suite of vegetation in keeping with Guam's native flora. - Minimize impact by using native flora to create a natural-appearing "screen" around the cleared range areas, outside of the firebreaks/perimeter roads. - To maintain the existing visual appearance, land clearing and grading should be minimized to the extent possible on Route 15 lands proposed for range uses. - Establish and implement design guidelines for all buildings that are comparable to the Guam archetype (e.g., Spanish stucco over concrete with stamped tile concrete roofs, muted and earthen color palette).
+- To alleviate the impact on public views, develop and implement a landscape plan focused on retention of mature specimen trees during construction (where possible) and the establishment of a full suite of vegetation in keeping with Guam's native flora. - To alleviate the impact on public views, use native flora to create a natural-appearing "screen" around the cleared range areas, outside of the firebreaks/perimeter roads..

-13.2.3Alternative 2 (Preferred Alternative)
+13.2.3 Alternative 2 (Preferred Alternative)